theshieldslab/theshieldslab.github.io/_pages/about.md

 ### August 2022

 Rob has been awarded a grant from [Arkansas INBRE](https://inbre.uams.edu/).
-It is a Research Development Grant and will fund our research investigating important genes that have no known functions in bacteria.
+It is a Research Development Grant that will fund our research investigating important genes that have no known functions in bacteria.
+The grant will start in January 2023 and run until May 2025.

 ### May 2022